 If you think about it, chickens lay hundreds of eggs during their lifetime.
 Many times their eggs arrive just on schedule just as predicted; gorgeous warm orbs of goodness.
 Hens are amazing!
-Although rare, sometimes reproductive system issues arise that leaves chicken keepers scratching their heads.
+Although rare, sometimes reproductive system and egg laying issues arise that leaves chicken keepers scratching their heads.
+We’ve all had weird eggs.
 The perfect place is to start is inside the chicken and what leads up to the laying of an egg.

 Fact: The darkness of the egg yolk is determined by the amount of xanthophylls that a chicken eats.
 Foods high in xanthophylls include yellow corn, grass, and marigold petals.